-The preceding SNR describes the single-shot time domain SNR.
-To reach the frequency domain SNR over some time $\tau$, one must multiply this figure over the corresponding number of interferograms then divide by the number of resolved frequency bins.
+The preceding SNR describes the single-shot time-domain SNR.
+To reach the SNR in the frequency domain over some time $\tau$, one must multiply this figure by the corresponding number of interferograms and then divide by the square root of the number of resolved frequency bins.
 This procedure can be found in the noise analysis of \cite{Newbury2010} as well as in \cite{Boudreau2012}, and it accounts for the difference in time vs frequency SNR.
-Note that conventional dual-comb spectroscopy and dual-comb correlation deviate in scaling, as increasing bandwidth in conventional dual-comb spectroscopy does not intrinsically lower the frequency domain SNR.
-However, in DCCS, since the time domain SNR is always limited to 1 for thermal light, additional resolved frequency bins ``dilute'' the SNR in the frequency domain.
+In DCCS, since the SNR in the time domain is always limited to 1 for thermal light, additional resolved frequency bins ``dilute'' the SNR in the frequency domain.

-\section{Analysis of resolvable line shift and Doppler velocity uncertainty}
+\section{Analysis of Resolvable Line Shift and Doppler Velocity Uncertainty}

 The uncertainty in the position of a spectral absorption line ($\sigma_\nu$) is related to the uncertainty in the amplitude by the following relationship:

 where $\nu$ is the optical frequency and $f(\nu)$ is the spectral line function.
 One can rewrite this in terms of SNR and the line depth ($D$) of the absorption line as: